kgsint/kgsint/README.md

 # About me

-Hello, *I'm Kaung Sint Ko Ko*, a curious yet coffee-fueled web developer who love to translate English letters into `0s` and `1s`.
-Enthusiatics about open-source technology and trying my best to be part of the community.
+Hello, *I'm Kaung Sint Ko Ko*, a curious yet coffee-fueled (full-stack) web developer who enjoys crafting human language into `0s` and `1s` (and I am not a compiler :D) .
+Enthusiatics about open-source technology and trying to be a good fit for the community.
 Also, I do sketching and drawing whenever I can.

 >
-> Keep It simple, Stupid
+> Keep it Simple, Stupid
 >
 -----------------------------------------------------------------------